powa-team/powa/docs/architecture.rst

 The drawbacks mentioned in the local mode don't exist anymore:

-  - there is no overhead on the monitored nodes for either storing or accessing the metrics
+  - all overhead of metrics storage and requests goes to the dedicated Powa repository server (except for the optional index suggestion and EXPLAIN plan which always go to the target remote server)
   - you can monitor a physical replication hot-standby server, even though it's read only